radioarcane/radio-arcane.com/_posts/mixes/sorrow-vomit-2021-04-26.md

 filters:
   - 'Sorrow-Vomit'
 description: >-
    Recorded live evening of Apr.
 25 2021.
 Tons of brand new tracks with others from recent releases in the genres of Post-Punk, Darkwave, EBM, Coldwave, Minimal Synth, Gothic, Synthpop and related.
-Also included is the b-side to Whispering Sons's "Surface" 7" that doesn't seem to be available anywhere to hear digitally, and my copy arrived in the mail few days back...
+Also included is the b-side to Whispering Son's "Surface" 7" that doesn't seem to be available anywhere to hear digitally, and my copy arrived in the mail few days back...

    Playlist: